Respiratory Therapy Main Menu

 We are now accepting applications for Fall 2015.

 Respiratory Therapists work in acute care hospitals, skilled nursing facilities, homecare/DME settings and physicians' offices.
 The "Registered Respiratory Therapist" (RRT) is involved in the assessment and management of patients with acute or chronic diseases or conditions affecting the heart and lungs.
 RRT's are also involved in the diagnosis and prevention of cardiopulmonary disease.

 A Four Year Program to Prepare Advanced Practitioners

 The Armstrong Department of Respiratory Therapy offers a four-year program leading to the Bachelor of Science degree in Respiratory Therapy, as well as a career-ladder program for those already registered as respiratory therapists to obtain their undergraduate degree.
 A bachelor's degree from an accredited respiratory therapy program qualifies graduates for entry into the advanced practitioner credentialing system, leading to the highest professional credential available in the field of respiratory therapy.
 The credentialing process is a two-part, nationally administered examination.
-Part one, a comprehensive written exam, is taken prior to graduation.
+Part one, a comprehensive written exam, is taken after graduation.
 Graduates who pass this exam will earn the entry-level credential "Certified Respiratory Therapist" (CRT), and will be eligible to enter the registry credentialing system.
 Candidates who pass both registry exams will earn the credential RRT.
 The CRT credential is required for licensure by the State Board of Medical Examiners.
-Students must earn their CRT credential prior to graduation.

 - College based

-- Graduates are eligible for Registered Respiratory Therapist (RRT) credential
+- Graduates are eligible for Therapist Multiple Choice Examination.

 Graduates will also be credentialed in: